-As the GGGI staff, you aim to help the community take a decision about which income generation initiative the community will address through its own action.
+As the GGGI staff, your aim to help the community take a decision about which income generating initiative, the community will address through its own action.
 During this meeting, you want to respect the Chief, who had organized this meeting at your request.
-You feel strongly that having the Chief on board with this process will enable it to win community support, to be 'legitimate' in the eyes of the community, and to be sustainable.
-Wanting to make the Chief happy, you sometimes let him speak more than you really think he should be speaking.
+You feel strongly that having the Chief on board with this process will enable community support, to be 'legitimate' in the eyes of the community, and to be sustainable.
+Wanting to make the Chief happy, you sometimes let him speak more, than you really think he should be speaking.

-Following custom, the Chief will open the meeting and then hand off to you.
+Following custom, the Chief will begin the meeting and hand it over to you.
 To begin the discussion, you should thank the Chief for having called the meeting and thank the community members for coming.
 There is no pressure for the community to take a decision today, as you recognize that there may need to be many discussions before the community agrees which issue to address.

-Early in the discussion, you should remind the participants that during the learning phase (ethnography), they had identified three income generation activities.
-These included - collecting money from fish sold at the nearby market; funds from the women's cooperative association, a levy to be paid by each household.
-Remind participants, too, that there are no right, or wrong answers and that each person's opinion matters.
+Early on in the discussion, you should remind participants that during the learning phase (ethnography), they had identified three income generating activity, his included: - collecting money from fish sold at the nearby market; funds from the women's cooperative association, a levy to be paid by each household.
+Remind participants, too, that there are no right or wrong answers, and that each person's opinion matters.

-With these points in mind, you ask the community 'which income generation activity should be implemented, you ask various participants, including children, what they think.
+With these points in mind, you ask the community 'which income generating activity should be implemented, you ask various participants, including children, what they think.